 We look forward with anticipation to seeing our collective designs finally converted into physical artworks and their installation.

-Town of Vincent Youth Officer Maria Miceli coordinated the project and the Australia Council funded the design development stage.
 The designs are currently pending formal approval by the Town of Vincent, which has already committed itself to funding the construction and installation of the artwork.

-For extensive information on paperclay visit www.grahamhay.com.au/paperclay.html
+For extensive information on paper clay visit www.grahamhay.com.au/paperclay.html

-More paperclay articles? click here.
+More paper clay articles? click here.